Utah car seat laws frequently change as lawmakers do their best to protect the young bundles of joy.

 - Children who are between 8 and 16 years old need to wear seat belts.

-Children age 7 and under and less than 57 inches in height needed to ride in a safety seat.
+Children age 7 and under and less than 57 inches in height needed to ride in a safety seat in Utah.

 Children ages 8 to 15 who were 57 inches tall needed to wear a safety belt.
 The law was changed to say that children 8 and under and less than 57 inches tall needed to ride in a safety seat because lawmakers found out children’s bodies may still not be strong enough to use a regular seat belt 7 years old unless they were 57 inches tall.